General meaning

 ⌄

 Financially, the Scythe and the Anchor can signal the voluntary cessation of a regular income, a secure investment, or a pension that has become burdensome.
 The decision is risky, as it breaks away from known security.
-However, the Bouquet in essence suggests that this cut frees one from latent stress, related to the fear of losing or the obligation to maintain a rigid system at all costs.
-The Ring in the hidden aspect reminds that a financial or contractual commitment strongly tied the person to this source, making the decision heavy but necessary.
+However, the Bouquet in essence suggests that this severance frees one from latent stress, related to the fear of loss or the obligation to maintain a rigid system at all costs.
+The Ring in the hidden aspect reminds us that a financial or contractual commitment strongly tied the person to this source, making the decision heavy but necessary.

 Health and energy